H-Mateus/spinal-studies-rjah-site/content/post/org_mode_basics_2020-12-03/index.md

 You can't view or edit a .doc file without special software (which you often have to pay for), whereas plain text files can be viewed an edited on any computer, regardless of operating system, and with thousands of text editors to choose from.

 The only real disadvantage to markup languages is that you have to learn their syntax.
-This is only really an issue for some languages though, [html](https://en.wikipedia.org/wiki/HTML#:~:text=Hypertext%20Markup%20Language%20(HTML)%20is,scripting%20languages%20such%20as%20JavaScript.) (the language website are written in) is fairly complicated and fiddly, but languages like [markdown](https://en.wikipedia.org/wiki/Markdown#:~:text=Markdown%20is%20a%20lightweight%20markup,Markdown) and org-mode where made to be simple and easy to learn.
+This is only really an issue for some languages though, [html](https://en.wikipedia.org/wiki/HTML#:~:text=Hypertext%20Markup%20Language%20(HTML)%20is,scripting%20languages%20such%20as%20JavaScript.) (the language website are written in) is fairly complicated and fiddly, but languages like [markdown](https://en.wikipedia.org/wiki/Markdown#:~:text=Markdown%20is%20a%20lightweight%20markup,Markdown) and org-mode were made to be simple and easy to learn.
 And this post is going to demonstrate the basics, so read on!

 Plus, with a bit of magic from [pandoc](https://pandoc.org/) you can convert pretty much any markup language to any other markup language.